 Create a self-improvement to-do list

 In the new year you will see some posts from me about self-improvement.
-Actually, the theme of this website for 2017 will be Self Improvement.

-I am making a list of ways that I can make myself into a better version of me.
 Take a few minutes to consider what parts of yourself you would like to work on.
 Maybe your relationships?
 Or maybe you want to take better care of your health?

 Write it down for yourself.
 Or better yet create a vision board if you are feeling ambitious.